-The primary endpoint of this study was any first CVD event (defined as ICD 410-448 (ICD 9) or ICD 110-I79 (ICD 10), which includes coronary heart disease (410-414 (ICD 9) or I20-I25 (ICD 10)), stroke (430-438 (ICD 9) or I60-I69 (ICD 10)) and cardiac failure (428 (ICD 9) or I50 (ICD 10)) and other vascular causes) during follow-up.
-All participants were followed up for fatal and non-fatal CVD events, and the present study includes events until 31 March 2009, covering 11.1 \pm 3.7 years (mean \pm SD) of follow up.
-Cause-specific hospital admission was determined via ENCORE (East Norfolk Commission Record, the hospital admissions database kept by the East Norfolk Health Commission) (31) with the individuals' unique National Health Service number.
-All individuals were flagged by the UK Office of National Statistics (ONS) for death certification and trained nosologists coded death certificates and ENCORE show high accuracy in correctly identifying incident disease, as previously shown in EPIC-Norfolk for incident stroke (31).
+The primary endpoint of this study was any first CVD event (defined as ICD 410-448 (ICD 9) or ICD I10-I79 (ICD 10), which includes coronary heart disease (410-414 (ICD 9) or I20-I25 (ICD 10)), stroke (430-438 (ICD 9) or I60-I69 (ICD 10)), and cardiac failure (428 (ICD 9) or I50 (ICD 10)) and other vascular causes) during follow-up.
+All participants were followed up for fatal and nonfatal CVD events, and the present study includes events until 31 March 2009, covering $11.1 \pm 3.7$ years (mean $\pm$ SD) of follow up.
+Cause-specific hospital admission was determined via ENCORE (East Norfolk Commission Record, the hospital admissions database kept by the East Norfolk Health Commission) [31] with the individuals' unique National Health Service number.
+All individuals were flagged by the UK Office of National Statistics (ONS) for death certification and trained nosologists coded death certificates according to the International Classification of Disease (ICD).
+Death certificates and ENCORE show high accuracy in correctly identifying incident disease, as previously shown in EPIC-Norfolk for incident stroke [31].